• Skip to primary navigation

 Common ways of blocking video access to avoid infringing copyrights

 Blacklisting popular VPN providers – A VPN provider is a company that provides virtual private networking (VPN) services.
 VPN providers use various technologies to create a secure connection between a user’s computer and the company’s network.
 There are a few popular ways that VPN providers bypass geo-blocking.
 One way is to use a server located in a country that is not subject to geoblocking.
 Another way is to use a VPN provider that uses “stealth mode.”
 Technology.
 Stealth mode protocol (OpenVPN) is a technology that makes it difficult for ISPs to detect that a VPN is being used.
-Video streaming platforms like Netflix use industry-standard technologies to blacklist popular VPNs
+Modern VPN detection also use behavioral clues, algorithms analyze traffic for patterns (e.g., rapid IP switching, or an IP that claims to be residential but has datacenter-like traffic patterns).
+Some providers perform real-time protocol scanning on connections to see if they match VPN protocols.
+Video streaming platforms like Netflix use industry-standard technologies to blacklist popular VPNs.

 Blocking connections from the same IP range – Users accessing a website or streaming platform from the same VPN server will have IPs within the same range.
 Blocking connections from the same IP range is a security measure to secure a connection between a particular IP or group of IP addresses.
 It is usually done to block or ban any undesirable hosts or websites from entering the node or server.
 This way, it ensures users access only the content available to their geolocation.